-Phishing is a type of deception designed to steal your valuable personal data, such as credit card numbers, passwords, account data, or other information,
+Phishing is a type of deception technique designed to steal your valuable information, such as credit card numbers, passwords, account credentials, and other personal information.

-phishers send millions of fraudulent e-mail messages that appear to come from Web sites you trust, like your bank or credit card company, and request that you provide personal information.
+The mass phishing attack involves sending millions of fraudulent e-mail messages that appear to have come from trusted websites, like bank or credit card company, and request the users to provide personal information.

-Also read: how to hack email account password?
+Also read: how to hack gmail account password?

 What does a phishing scam look like?

-As scam artists become more sophisticated, so do their phishing e-mail messages and pop-up windows.
+As scam artists become more sophisticated, so do their phishing e-mail messages and delivery techniques.

 Phishing Scams in Plain English